Feinstein's health issues were more extensive than previously known

 The 89-year-old Democrat faced complications during her recovery from shingles, including encephalitis, or swelling of the brain, and a condition known as Ramsay Hunt syndrome, her spokesperson said Thursday.

 "The senator previously disclosed that she had several complications related to her shingles diagnosis," the spokesperson said.
-"While the encephalitis resolved itself shortly after she was released from the hospital in March, she continues to have complications from Ramsey [sic] Hunt syndrome."
+"While the encephalitis resolved itself shortly after she was released from the hospital in March, she continues to have complications from Ramsay Hunt syndrome."

 The New York Times first reported the additional health issues on Thursday.